MiloLug/EventEmitter/README.md

   id - HashId/string/char[]/elemIdNum_t - name of event
   fn - function
   listenerPtr - if passed, takes a pointer to a new function in the storage.
-      It can be useful if a lambda was passed as an argument to "fn", then you can remove such a listener with Emitter::off only by this pointer
+      It can be useful if a lambda was passed as the argument "fn", then you can remove such listeners with Emitter::off only by this pointer

 Emitter* off(HashId id, const defaultListenerFn_t& fn) //// remove the listener id - HashId/string/char[]/elemIdNum_t - name of event